ariel-frischer/claude-clean/README.md

 This is the type of output this tool handles best: verbose stream-json logs from Claude Code.

+**Bonus:** Using the `-p` flag with `--output-format stream-json` bypasses Claude's interactive UI/JS, which can help avoid segfault issues some users experience (e.g., with bun).

 ## Features

 - **Multiple output styles**: Choose between default, compact, minimal, or plain formats